 NOTE: This is a rough outline.
 Every problem may not fit exactly into one of the types above.
 The exam will be over Sections 5.1-5.5.
-You should be sure to review all of your homeworks (main, reading and WeBWorK), labs, extra fun, and notes from these sections.
-Recall that all lab keys are either posted on our website or obtainable by sending me an email.
+You should be sure to review all of your homeworks (main, reading and WeBWorK), labs, and notes from these sections.
+All lab keys are posted on our website.